Revisiting McFadden's correction factor for sampling of alternatives in multinomial logit and mixed multinomial logit models: Sampling of alternatives in Bayesian MNL models

 \section{Sampling of alternatives in Bayesian MNL models}

-When moving from classical to Bayesian estimation, the original objective under sampling of alternatives - recovering the true point parameter estimates $\beta^{*}$ (Section \ref{Sec:KeaneMNL}) - changes to recovering the true posterior distribution $p(\beta|Y,C)$.
-The posterior distribution $p(\beta|Y,C)$ in Equation (\ref{Eq:BayesRule_MNL}) is described as a function of the prior distribution $p(\beta)$, the true likelihood $p(Y|\beta,C)$ and the marginal likelihood $p(Y|C)$ - where $C$ denotes the set of full choice sets $C_{n}$ across all observations $n=1,2,\ldots,N$ and $Y$ the vector of all observed choices in the sample.
+When moving from classical to Bayesian estimation, the original objective - recovering the true point parameter estimates $\beta^{*}$ - changes to recovering the posterior distribution.
+The posterior distribution $p(\beta|Y,C)$ in Eq.~\eqref{Eq:BayesRule_MNL} is described as a function of the prior distribution $p(\beta)$, the likelihood $p(Y|\beta,C)$ and the marginal likelihood $p(Y|C)$ - where $C$ denotes the set of full choice sets $C_{n}$ across all observations $n=1,2,\ldots,N$ and $Y$ the vector of all observed choices in the sample.

 \begin{itemize} \item The prior distribution $p(\beta)$ summarises all information about the parameters of interest \emph{before} collecting the data.
-Given our interest in using a quasi-likelihood function to approximate the true likelihood function, containing the \emph{same} $\beta$ parameters, there is no reason to assume that the prior differs between the `true' and `sampled' model. \item The likelihood $p(Y|\beta,C)$ is \emph{identical} to the true likelihood function in classical estimation and describes the probability of observing the choices $Y$ in the sample for a given $\beta$ and true choice sets $C$.
-The equivalence transfers to the sampled likelihood functions introduced below. \item The marginal likelihood $p(Y|C)$ represents the expected likelihood of the true model and thereby describes how well the model fits the data across all possible values of $\beta$. \end{itemize}
+Given our interest in using a quasi-likelihood function to approximate the true likelihood function, containing the \emph{same} $\beta$ parameters, there is no reason to assume that the prior differs between the `true' and `sampled' model. \item The likelihood $p(Y|\beta,C)$ is \emph{identical} to the likelihood function in classical estimation and describes the probability of observing the choices $Y$ in the sample for a given $\beta$ and full choice set $C$.
+The same applies to the sampled likelihood function introduced below. \item The marginal likelihood $p(Y|C)$ represents the expected likelihood of the model and thereby describes how well the model fits the data across all possible values of $\beta$. \end{itemize}

-The role of the marginal likelihood in Bayesian estimation is limited, because it does not contain any information on the parameters of interest $\beta$.
-The marginal likelihood is independent of $\beta$ and only operates as a scalar ensuring that the posterior density integrates to unity.
-Bayesian estimation therefore states that the posterior is proportional to the prior and the likelihood (see Equation (\ref{Eq:Bayes_propto})).
-The use of identical priors in the sampled and true models therefore implies that any differences in the shape and location (i.e. the information on $\beta$) between the `sampled' and `true' posterior for $\beta$ arise due to differences in the corresponding likelihood functions.